gumyr/build123d/docs/advantages.rst

 ***************************
 Selectors replaced by Lists
 ***************************
-Sting based selectors have been replaced with standard python filters and sorting which opens up the fully functionality of python list functionality.
+String based selectors have been replaced with standard python filters and sorting which opens up the fully functionality of python list functionality.
 To aid the user, common operations have been optimized as shown here along with a fully custom selection: